Yainer Diaz Preview, Player Props: Astros vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective nine K/9, which ranks 11th in the league.
+- The nine strikeouts per nine innings compiled by the Padres pitching staff ranks 12th in MLB.

-- The Padres have the fourth-ranked team ERA across all MLB pitching staffs (3.85).
+- The Padres have a 3.86 team ERA that ranks fourth among all MLB pitching staffs.

-- Padres pitchers combine to surrender 155 home runs (1.1 per game), the seventh-fewest in baseball.
+- Padres pitchers combine to allow the fifth-fewest home runs in baseball (156 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.